Policies and Procedures

 4. The activity is carried out due to the importance of maintaining the quality of the institution.

-A review committee composed of a representative or designee selected by the President and two representatives selected by the Vice-President for Administration and Finance will be appointed and charged with the following:
+A review committee composed of a representative or designee selected by the President and two representatives selected by the Senior Vice President for Finance and Operations will be appointed and charged with the following:

 1. Review existing or proposed campus activities where goods, services, or facilities currently are being provided but also are available from the private sector to determine compliance with the statutes and Board administrative rules.

-2. Recommend to the Vice-President for Administration and Finance approval, changes, abandonment, or consolidation of existing or proposed activities.
+2. Recommend to the Senior Vice President for Finance and Operations approval, changes, abandonment, or consolidation of existing or proposed activities.

 3. Review written appeals and recommend appropriate action.